-At the end of the school day school buses will begin to depart within 7 minutes from release time.
+At the end of the school day, school buses will begin to depart within 7 minutes from release time.
 Once the door is closed no additional students will be allowed to board the bus.
-The driver has already begun their safety procedures to move the bus and with the buses parked so close together, it would be very unsafe to stop the buses for any student.
+The drivers have already begun their safety procedures to move the bus and with the buses parked so close together, it would be very unsafe to stop the buses for any student.
 Students who miss the bus must report to the school administrator in the bus loading area.
 They will be instructed to contact an authorized individual who can take them home.
-Buses will not return to the schools to pick-up students who miss the bus.
+Buses will not return to the schools to pick up students who miss the bus.

 Oversized Objects on the Bus